Visit to a 1930s appliance show

 Click Photo to Enlarge

-This year's big feature was the "rollator" --- This was promoted very heavily.
-The company sponsored $25,000 Crossword Puzzle Contest (a VAST sum in the middle of the Depression) In fact, the gadget was invented in the 16th century!
+This year's big technical advance was the "rollator" that was promoted very heavily.
+The company sponsored $25,000 Crossword Puzzle Contest (a VAST sum in the middle of the Depression) to make people aware of the vast benefits and advantages offered by this marvelous scientific breakthrough.
+In fact, the gadget was invented in the 16th century!
 This device is basically the rotary pump with an eccentric piston first described by Ramelli in 1588, although in that instance the rotary drum was located above the center of the cylinder, such that the weight of the blades was to effect closure.
 This mechanism has had application as a water pump amoung other uses.
 Eventually, the general principle found common usage in household refrigerators of which the Norge "Rollator" compressor was an example in the 1950's.
-This turned out to be alot more efficient than other forms of compression and formed the basis for Norge's claims that (1) vast amounts of money could be saved and (2) the machine was ideally suited to the tropics where cooling loads would be high.
+This turned out to be a lot more efficient than other forms of compression and formed the basis for Norge's claims that (1) vast amounts of money could be saved and (2) the machine was ideally suited to the tropics where cooling loads would be high.

 1932 Norge Rollator ad Ramelli Crank Mechanism